panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 type: post
 ---

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has become the native way to fetch resources in Frontend applications.
+While `fetch()` is generally simple to use, there is a couple of nuances to be aware of.

-In this post, I'm going to show the common scenarios of how to use Fetch API with async/await syntax.
-The goal is to make you confident on how to fetch data, handle fetch errors, cancel a fetch request, and more.
+In this post, I'll show you the common scenarios of how to use Fetch API with `async/await` syntax.
+You'll understand how to fetch data, handle fetch errors, cancel a fetch request, and more.

-Before starting, I recommend [familiarizing](/javascript-async-await/) with `async/await` syntax.
-I'm going to use it extensively in the examples below.

 ```toc
 ```

 ## 1. Intro to *fetch()*

 The Fetch API accesses resources across the network.
-You can make HTTP requests (`GET`, `POST`), download and upload files.
+You can make HTTP requests (`GET`, `POST`), download, and upload files.

 To start a request, call the special function `fetch()`: